-NSERC CREATE I3T Exchange Application
+eNSERC CREATE I3T Exchange Application

 AWARD APPLICATION GUIDELINES

 The NSERC CREATE I3T Program, on a competitive basis, will provide travel awards to partially offset the cost of research training exchanges.
 Priority will be given to trainees receiving NSERC CREATE I3T scholarship funding and those interested in coming to Calgary from partner academic institutions.
 At the end of their exchange, trainees will be required to provide a seminar to the CREATE I3T Program in the Advanced Imaging Seminar Series.